Acne (Acne Scarring)

 A combination of different lasers and light-based systems can be used to target acne inflammation on several fronts.
 Certain types of lasers can help shrink overactive sebaceous oil glands that cause pore blockages.
 Other modalities can help inhibit the growth of bacteria that contributes to the formation of acne lesions.
 Dr. Levine will recommend which combination of lasers, LED (light emission diode) treatment, or photodynamic therapy may work to best treat your specific acne condition.

 How do lasers treat acne scarring?

 Persistent, chronic acne may result in pitting and scarring of the skin.
 A combination of laser skin resurfacing techniques can target both the surface and deeper layers of skin to help improve the appearance of acne scarring.
 On the surface, lasers can be used to precisely ablate thin layers of damaged skin.
-As the skin heals, the treated area will be resurfaced with the growth of new, fresh skin cells, resulting in smoother-looking skin.
-Laser energy also works to improve skin at a deeper level by stimulating the body’s natural healing mechanisms and encouraging the production of new collagen.
-This will result in continued improvement in skin texture in the months following treatment.
+As the skin heals, the treated area can result in smoother-looking skin by resurfacing the growth of new, fresh skin cells.
+Laser energy may also work to improve skin at a deeper level by stimulating the body’s natural healing mechanisms and encouraging the production of new collagen.
+This can result in continued improvement in skin texture in the months following treatment.*